Skip to main content

 Service Provider Information

-1. The Service Provider Details modal asks for information from the WP SAML Auth plugin, which is the SAML service provider for our WordPress site.
+1. The Service Provider Details page asks for information from the WP SAML Auth plugin, which is the SAML service provider for our WordPress site.
 Refer back to the plugin settings page for the ACS (Assertion Consumer Service) URL, Entity ID, and Start URL (listed as Base URL).
 Copy and paste these values:

 Google App SAML Service Provider Details